Myles O'Reilly (musician)

 Myles O'Reilly is an Irish musician and film-maker.

+Career

-O’Reilly began performing in the group Juno Falls in 2003.
+O'Reilly began performing in the group Juno Falls in 2003.
 The group were signed to V2 Records and released two albums, Starlight Drive (2004) and Weightless (2007).

-From 2009 to 2020, O’Reilly established himself as one of Ireland’s leading independent music-video directors, producing and editing hundreds of short films that documented the evolution of the country’s contemporary folk and traditional scene.
+From 2009 onward, O'Reilly directed music videos and documentary films featuring Irish folk and traditional musicians.

-In 2021, O’Reilly deepened his role as producer, composer and engineer through a close creative partnership with Rónán Ó Snodaigh, co-writing, recording and mixing the albums Tá Go Maith (2021) and The Beautiful Road (2023).
+Since 2021, O'Reilly has collaborated with Rónán Ó Snodaigh, co-producing the albums Tá Go Maith (2021) and The Beautiful Road (2023).

-In 2025, O'Reilly collaborated with President of Ireland Michael D. Higgins on Against All Certainty, a spoken-word ambient album for which he served as composer, producer, performer, and engineer.
-The project blends Higgins’ poetry with immersive sonic textures to reflect on the incredibly rich and formative life of the poet before he became Ireland’s President, from childhood to adulthood.
+In 2025, O'Reilly collaborated with President of Ireland Michael D. Higgins on Against All Certainty, a spoken-word ambient album combining Higgins' poetry with ambient musical arrangements.